danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 [^Turing]: See Alan, M. Turing.
 "Computing machinery and intelligence," *Mind* 49, 1950: 433-460.

-[^clemens]:Clemens, Apprich, "Introduction" in Clemens Apprich, Florian Cramer, Wendy Hui Kyon Chun, and Hito Steyerl, eds., *Pattern Discrimination* (Minnesota: Meson Press, 2018), p.x.
+[^clemens]:Clemens, Apprich, "Introduction", in Clemens Apprich, Florian Cramer, Wendy Hui Kyon Chun, and Hito Steyerl, eds., *Pattern Discrimination* (Minnesota: Meson Press, 2018), p.x.

-[^online]: See the example of Google web translation service that assumes and carries the gender sterotypes of certain society roles: https://twitter.com/mit_csail/status/916032004466122758
+[^online]: See the example of Google web translation service that assumes and carries the gender sterotypes of certain society roles, https://twitter.com/mit_csail/status/916032004466122758.

-[^tay]: For example the Microsoft chat bot called Tay that was released via Twitter in 2016, but it was being shut down in 16 hours due to "unintended offensive and hurtful tweets from Tay" as announced by Microsoft.
+[^tay]: For example the Microsoft chatbot called Tay that was released via Twitter in 2016, but it was being shut down in 16 hours due to "unintended offensive and hurtful tweets from Tay" as announced by Microsoft.
 See https://en.wikipedia.org/wiki/Tay_(bot)

 [^face]: Research has shown that existing commercial recognization systems exhibit gender and racial bias.
-See Joy Buolamwini, "Response: racial and Gender bias in Amazon Rekognition - Commercial AI System for Analyzing Faces", Medium, 2019, web: https://medium.com/@Joy.Buolamwini/response-racial-and-gender-bias-in-amazon-rekognition-commercial-ai-system-for-analyzing-faces-a289222eeced; Ruha Benjamin, "Are Robots Racist: Reimagining the Default Settings of Technology and Society", 2019, lecture video: https://www.dropbox.com/s/j80s8kjm63erf70/Ruha%20Benjamin%20Guest%20Lecture.mp4
+See Joy Buolamwini, "Response: Racial and Gender Bias in Amazon Recognition - Commercial AI System for Analyzing Faces", *Medium* (2019),  https://medium.com/@Joy.Buolamwini/response-racial-and-gender-bias-in-amazon-rekognition-commercial-ai-system-for-analyzing-faces-a289222eeced; Ruha Benjamin, "Are Robots Racist: Reimagining the Default Settings of Technology and Society" (2019), lecture video: https://www.dropbox.com/s/j80s8kjm63erf70/Ruha%20Benjamin%20Guest%20Lecture.mp4

-[^hito]: Hito Steyerl, "A Sea of Data: Pattern Recognition and Corporate Animism (Forked Version)" in *Pattern Discrimination* (Clemens Apprich, Florian Cramer, Wendy Hui Kyon Chun, and Hito Steyerl), Minnesota: meason press, 2018, p.3
+[^hito]: Hito Steyerl, "A Sea of Data: Pattern Recognition and Corporate Animism (Forked Version)", in Clemens Apprich, Florian Cramer, Wendy Hui Kyon Chun, and Hito Steyerl, eds., *Pattern Discrimination*, 3.

 [^Learners]: Adrian Mackenzie, *Machine Learners: Archaeology of a Data Practice* (Cambridge, Mass.: MIT Press, 2017), 6.

 [^Weizenbaum3]: Weizenbaum, “ELIZA — a Computer Program for the Study of Natural Language Communication between Man and Machine.”

-[^john]: John, Berger. *Ways of Seeing*.
-London: Penguin, 1972.
-Print

-[^cox]: Geoff Cox.
-“Ways of Machine Seeing.” *A Peer-Reviewed Journal About* 6, no. 1 (April 1, 2017): 8–15. https://doi.org/10.7146/aprja.v6i1.116007.

-[^ml5]: See the ml5.js library: https://ml5js.org/ and Daniel Shiffman's The Coding Train series specifically on ml5.js: https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YPSwT06y_AEYTqIwbeam3y
+[^ml5]: See the ml5.js library: https://ml5js.org/ and Daniel Shiffman's *The Coding Train* series specifically on ml5.js: https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YPSwT06y_AEYTqIwbeam3y

-[^shit]: With ELIZA in mind, it's worth adding that cleaning data also comes close to the regulation of proper speech with the removal of dirty words.
+[^shit]: With ELIZA in mind, it's worth adding that cleaning data also comes close to the regulation of proper speech with the removal of 'dirty' words.
 Dominique Laporte's wonderful book *A History of Shit* (Cambridge, Mass.: MIT Press, 2002) has more detail on this and the further parallel to public hygiene.
-ADD DETAIL

-[^dataset]: For more on the problems related to datasets, see Nicolas Malevé's' "An Introduction to Image Datasets", Unthinking Photography, https://unthinking.photography/articles/an-introduction-to-image-datasets.
+[^dataset]: For more on the problems related to datasets, see Nicolas Malevé's "An Introduction to Image Datasets", *Unthinking Photography* (2019), https://unthinking.photography/articles/an-introduction-to-image-datasets.

 [^tm1]: Teachable Machine 2.0 allows user to train their models and export them for further use.
 Teachable Machine built upon the free and open source tensorflow.js library, developed by Google Brain team, to preprocessing data, building machine learning models and structures.

+[^imagenet]:

+[^wordnet]:

+[^TPG]: Here we largely summarize the description of the project on The Photographers Gallery, https://thephotographersgallery.org.uk/whats-on/digital-project/exhibiting-imagenet

 [^AI]: The project *Anatomies of Intelligence*: https://anatomiesofintelligence.github.io/

 [^workshop]: The workshop is based on the project *Anatomies of Intelligence* with a focus on data classification and clustering: https://anatomiesofintelligence.github.io/workshop_presentation.html

-[^alphago]: Silver, David, Julian Schrittwieser, Karen Simonyan, Ioannis Antonoglou, Aja Huang, Arthur Guez, Thomas Hubert, et al. ‘Mastering the Game of Go without Human Knowledge’. *Nature* 550, no. 7676 (October 2017): 354–59. https://doi.org/10.1038/nature24270.
+[^alphago]: Silver, David, Julian Schrittwieser, Karen Simonyan, Ioannis Antonoglou, Aja Huang, Arthur Guez, Thomas Hubert, et al. "Mastering the Game of Go without Human Knowledge". *Nature* 550, no. 7676 (October 2017): 354–59. https://doi.org/10.1038/nature24270.

-[^rl]: Richard Sutton and Andrew Barto, Reinforcement Learning: An Introduction (1st Edition, 1998).
+[^rl]: Richard Sutton and Andrew Barto, *Reinforcement Learning: An Introduction* (1st Edition, 1998).

 [^rl2]: Richard S. Sutton, Introduction: The Challenge of Reinforcement Learning.
 In: Sutton R.S. (eds) *Reinforcement Learning*.
 The Springer International Series in Engineering and Computer Science (Knowledge Representation, Learning and Expert Systems), vol 173.
 Springer, Boston, MA, 1992.